wizardamigos/app/curriculum/lesson024/description.en.md

 ---
 {
-  "title": "Code Combat (Kithgard Mastery)", "duration": "8:17"
+  "title": "Code Combat (Gems or Death)",
+  "duration": "6:43"
 }
 ---

-Prepare for a challenging loop.
-You have to decide whether to attack, collect or talk.
+Some more fun with `if/else`